mdfaizan0/what-to-do/readme.md

 - **Dark Mode Switch:** Added a toggle for switching between light and dark modes.
 - **Form Design:** Updated the task input form with new styles and improved usability.
 - **Task List Display:** Refined the appearance of task items, including difficulty labels and checkbox interactions.
+- **Form Submission:** Implemented logic to handle task submission and update the task list.

 ## Current Focus